Home | Money | Energy | Food & Drink | House & Garden | Grow Your Own | Backyard Hens | Transport | Links | Books | Green Gear

 Costs of Raising Table Birds

 The cost of raising your own birds depends on a number of factors.
-You will need the basic equipment of an incubator (or broody hen), heat lamps, a coop and run and feeders and drinkers, and this assessment assumes you already have the equipment and is based on cost of chicks and feed alone and is based on broiler and dual-purpose breeds on a free-range basis.
+You will need the basic equipment of an incubator (or broody hen), heat lamps, a coop and run and feeders and drinkers.
+This assessment assumes you already have the equipment and is based on cost of chicks and feed alone.
+We compare broiler and dual-purpose breeds raised on a free-range basis.

-If using an incubator and the heat lamp you will need to add another £0.25 per chick in running costs.
+When using an incubator and a heat lamp you will need to add another £0.25 per chick in running costs.
 If buying day old chicks you will be looking at 4 broiler chicks costing and average of £1.65 each and 4 dual-purpose breeds costing and average of £3.50 per chick.

 Cost Of Feeding the Chickens

 The next cost is the cost of feed for the growing chicks.
 Lets say an average 20kg (44lbs) bag of feed costs £6.50 on a non-organic method.
-A broiler chick will eat:
+A fast-growing, modern-breed broiler chick will eat:

 Weekly Cumulative